 6.4 Employee of the Placement Partner

-6.4.1 In exceptional circumstances, where a student is given permission to undertake a placement where they are in paid employment with the Placement Partner, then the following safeguards are recommended:
+6.4.1 In exceptional circumstances, where a student is given permission by the relevant Head of School, to undertake a placement where they are in paid employment with the Placement Partner, then the following safeguards are recommended:

 - The student should have a different supervisor to the one for their paid employment.

 - The tasks/project should be different for those undertaken in their paid employment.

 - Where practical, the placement should be undertaken on different days to the paid employment.

 6.4.2 If these conditions cannot be met to the satisfaction of the discipline and the relevant Head of School, the placement will not proceed.

 6.4.3 In the case where the student remains in paid employment while undertaking the placement, a Placement Partner Agreement reflecting the student is undertaking a paid placement is required and approved by both the University and the placement partner.

 6.4.4 Section 6.4.1 does not apply where the student is completing a prescribed placement while in paid employment with the Placement Partner where the placement is part of an early employment scheme approved by the University.

 The Placement Academic Supervisor monitors the continuing viability of the placement.
 The frequency and mode of the monitoring should be appropriate for the discipline and the particular placement.
 In some instances this involves a visit to the placement site when a student is undertaking a placement, while in others instances contact with the Placement Partner and student by email, telephone or videoconference is appropriate.